 - Sociology (may take in the program is requirements not satisfied)

 Students in the fast-track RN-to-BSN major pursue a Bachelor of Science in Nursing (BSN) degree, and must complete its requirements.

 Achievement of a grade of 75 or better in all nursing courses is required for continued progress through the nursing program.
-Students in the RN to BSN program begin the program with 90 credits.
 Up to 64 credits are transferred in from the associate's degree.
-Up to 26-30 are awarded for passing NCLEX-RN® and practicing as an RN, making the total credits awarded to 90.
 Each RN has to complete a minimum of 30 credits at Brockport to earn the BSN degree (regardless of previous course work).
+Additional courses may be needed to complete general education and liberal arts requirements.
 Successful completion of the following courses (plus College General Education course requirements) is required for graduation from the RN to BSN program.

 General Education Requirements (29 credits)

 - NUR 322 Pharmacotherapeutics for the RN

 - NUR 364 Health Assessment for the RN

 - NUR 365 Health Assessment Clinical for the RN

 - NUR 472 Community Based Epidemiology Clinical

 - NUR 473 Evidence Based Practice for the RN I